 I have had the fortune to mentor a number of extraordinary post-doctoral researchers:

-Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham.
+Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham (UK).

 Andrea Polonioli, project PERFECT post-doc in 2016-2017 and now product marketing manager and business developer.